Online Course » LFS04 Frontline Leadership - Personnel Management

 Other Courses You May Be Interested In

-CW101 Child Welfare I - Introduction to Human Services and Professionalism
+CW201 Child Welfare II - Child Welfare Services and Professionalism

-The purpose of this module is to become aware of laws, services and supports that are in place to assist individuals and ways to help the individual stand up for themselves and present themselves in a positive way.
+In this module you will explore ways to work with children and families to gather information related to their concerns; become aware of laws, services, and supports that are in place to assist them; and explore ways to help them stand up for themselves and present themselves in a positive way.

 Forgot Password help button image Create Account